davialilly/mlds-web-architect-demo/POWERBI-INTEGRATION.md

 Given that constraint in this evaluation environment specifically, I am with the labeled placeholder panel described above rather than a broken or inaccessible embed.

-The full embed markup and process so the actual integration step is a drop-in once workspace access is in place.
+The full embed markup and process are detailed above, with the actual integration step is a drop-in once workspace access is in place.